What You Need To Know About Bankruptcy During COVID-19

 During a bankruptcy, you have to attend a “341 meeting” with an assigned trustee.
 The U.S. Trustee Program also requires phone conferences instead of in-person meetings right now.

 Changes Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act

 The CARES Act made some temporary changes to Chapter 7 and Chapter 13 bankruptcy laws.
 For example, the federal government’s stimulus payments do not count as current monthly income under Chapter 7 or disposable income under Chapter 13.
 This is important because the stimulus check cannot affect your eligibility to file for bankruptcy.

 If your Chapter 13 bankruptcy was pending before the CARES Act, you could ask for your payment plan to be extended due to pandemic-related hardship.

-Call The Law Group of Northwest Arkansas LLP for Help
+Call The Law Group of Northwest Arkansas PLLC for Help